 The cypress tree -- specifically, baldcypress and pond cypress -- is found most often in wetlands and along waterways in the southern United States.
 Cypress is popular for use in construction, furniture, mulch and even as a firewood.
 Collecting cypress wood for your own use requires a certain amount of knowledge about the trees as well as an understanding of local and state laws, because cypress trees are protected in some areas.
-Does this Spark an idea?

 Learn how to identify cypress wood and tell it apart from other types of wood.
 Cypress wood can range in color from tan to a deep reddish brown.
 The tree is an evergreen and the leaves are similar to those of a pine tree but are not as pointy.
 The tree may have a wide base and roots that extend into the water but protrude every so often.